RMJana/los-cocos-thn/README.md

 Investigate why image src binding is not working solutions: use require('../assets/room_1.png') pro image is also not working (2hours)
 Found a work-around using v-if/v-else-if/v-else (15min)
-Implement Room & Rates section and styling (3hours)
+Implement Room & Rates section and styling (3hours) Implement Reservation Summery and styling (1hour)

+### Modify router to accept optional param

+Modify the router in order to accept an optional promo_code param (15min)